What Are the Different Types of Proofreading?

 • Achieves a clear, formal writing style

-• Maintains an objective tone throughout (with some exceptions, such as reflective essays, which are by nature more personal)
+• Maintains an objective tone throughout (with some exceptions, such as with reflective essays, which are by nature more personal)

 • Uses subject-specific and technical terms where appropriate

-• Correctly cites any sources according to the relevant referencing style (e.g., Chicago, APA, MLA, or any of the various in-house citation systems that colleges and universities use)
+• Correctly cites any sources according to the relevant referencing style (e.g., Chicago, APA, MLA, or any of the in-house citation systems that colleges and universities use)

 It’s also worth noting that academic writing can vary greatly in complexity, depending on: